StellaZare/CityAverage/README.md

 * Avg temp reported (sum of all values / 2*num_entries)

 ## Error Handling
+### Invalid flag
+If an invalid flag is given the program prints an error message

 ### Main
 There is error handling for the call to pthread_create()